Japanese–Italian War: The Italian declaration of war (1945)

-The idea of an official Italian declaration of war against Japan was suggested by Alberto Tarchiani, an Italian diplomat in Washington D.C in early 1945 during the Parri Government.
+The idea of an official Italian declaration of war against Japan was suggested by Alberto Tarchiani, an Italian diplomat in Washington D.C in early 1945 during the Parri government.
 He first suggested the idea to Clement Dunn, Joseph Grew, Edward Stettinius, James Francis Byrnes and two days later to President Roosevelt (40 days before his death), all of which thought it was a good idea.
 Tarchiani also informed Soviet diplomat Andrei Gromyko about the idea; However, he allegedly laughed at his face and taunted him, saying that "Trieste would be Yugoslav".
 Tarchiani thought that formally declaring war on Japan would have put Italy on a good spot in the eyes of its allies, it would have pressured Japan to pay reparations and to release the Italians they had captive and would have also guaranteed economical help in the future to help Italy rebuild itself following the war (Similarly to what happened with the Marshall Plan).

 The Italian government supported the idea for other reasons, including to somewhat counter the role of the Soviet Union in a hypothetical peace treaty which involved them in Japan and realpolitik considerations.

 On 23 June 1945, Alcide De Gasperi telegraphed the Americans asking them if an Italian declaration of war would have made the United Kingdom trust the new Italian government and make a punitive peace treaty by them less likely.
-Later, De Gasperi prompted Tarchiani to ask the American authorities about it directly, to which the U.S. rappresentatives responded by saying that some elements in the British Foreign Office were still staunchly anti-Italian and that it'd be best if Italy declared war on Japan before the Potsdam Conference as to prove those elements wrong.
+This worry came from the fact that Anthony Eden and Winston Churchill openly supported a punitive treaty towards Italy at the time.
+Later, De Gasperi prompted Tarchiani to ask the American authorities about it directly, to which the U.S. representatives responded by saying that some elements in the British Foreign Office were still staunchly anti-Italian and that it'd be best if Italy declared war on Japan before the Potsdam Conference as to prove those elements wrong.

 On 4 July 1945, De Gasperi once again telegraphed the American authorities, stating that Palmiro Togliatti and Pietro Nenni were unsure if the intervention was legal due to the terms of the Italian armistice.
 Overall the government, whilst still in a phase of debates, seemed to mostly agree on a declaration of war.
 This war-approval was later confirmed when Tarchiani informed De Gasperi on 12 July that the Soviets were going to announce they would soon declare war to Japan during the Potsdam Conference.